MichaelSchneeberger/rxbp/README.md

 - `now` - creates a Flowable that emits a single element
 - `from_` - create a Flowable that emits each element of an iterable
 - `from_iterator` - see `from_`
+- `range` - creates a Flowable that emits elements defined by the range
 - `from_rx` - creates a Flowable from a rx Observable that buffers each element emitted by the Observable

 ### Transforming operators